 Queenstown and Christchurch are the two busiest airports in the South Island, so most rental car and campervan companies have pick up and drop off options in both cities.

 My favourite car rental company in New Zealand is GO Rentals, they offer brilliant value for new and comfortable cars, and their insurance policies are clearly explained on their website.
 This is rare in the rental car world!
+I’ve also recently used Apex and Snap Rentals and haven’t had any issues with them.

 When is the best time to do a Queenstown to Christchurch road trip?